MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/live-local-debugging.md

 # Live Local Debugging

-In Microsoft Windows XP and later operating systems, it is possible to do local kernel debugging by starting the kernel debugger (KD) or WinDbg with the **-kl** command line option:
+It is possible to do local kernel debugging by starting the kernel debugger (KD) or WinDbg with the **-kl** command line option:

 ```console
 kd [-y SymbolPath] -kl